TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/running-the-stack.md

 docker-compose run --rm stack is-db migrate
 ```

+If you receive a permissions error, ensure you have correctly [configured permissions for Docker Engine](https://docs.docker.com/engine/install/linux-postinstall/).

 If you receive an error running {{% tts %}}, make sure a {{% tts %}} container isn't already running.
 Use `docker ps` to see running containers.

 For the Storage Integration available in {{% tts %}} Enterprise, the database of the Application Server needs to be initialized as well: